 What’s most fascinating about drawings is that, on a blank sheet of paper, the artist reveals himself before your very eyes.
 In just a few lines, you can see (hopefully!) when — and where — he or she is from.

 Old Master Drawings are often intricately linked with the history of the country in which they were produced: 17th-century Holland, for example, was an iconoclastic Protestant country, so there were almost no commissions for religious paintings — and, with no real aristocracy, King or court, most art was bought privately.
 Drawings of landscapes or genre scenes were often viewed not as sketches but as highly finished works of art.
-These drawn works tended to feature the artist’s signature, and mirrored Dutch paintings.
+Most of these drawn works tended to feature the artist’s signature.

 Typically, 16th and 17th-century artists would begin a larger work by quickly sketching their intended composition in pen and ink, often over unobtrusive indications in black chalk.
 Drawings made with a rapidly wielded pen were ideal for exploring an initial idea.